 Jo was part of the faculty for the first ROAP Asia edition in 2021.

-Trevor was part of the faculty for the first ROAP Asia edition in 2021.
+Simon was part of the faculty for previous ROAP Asia editions in 2022 and 2023.

 Daniel Kalderimis is a specialist barrister based in New Zealand with a dedicated focus on advocacy in international arbitrations across the Asia-Pacific region.
 He is admitted in New Zealand, New York and England and Wales.

 Daniel was formerly a partner at Chapman Tripp, where he founded and led its international law team.
 He is widely recognised as a leading authority in international arbitration and cross-border dispute resolution.
 He regularly acts as counsel in international arbitrations and has experience as an ICC arbitrator.
 Daniel acted on the first bilateral investment treaty arbitration held in New Zealand.
 He also regularly appears in significant commercial litigation before New Zealand courts.